The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at

 \subsection{Selecting galaxies}

 We select central galaxies, most massive within their host dark matter halo, similarly to \citet{planck13}.
-For each GAMA galaxy, we infer its host halo mass and corresponding virial radius with the stellar to halo mass relation from \citet{moster13}.
-If a galaxy lies within twice the virial radius of a galaxy of higher stellar mass, it is considered as a satellite and removed from the sample.
-The choice of two times the virial radius is a conservative one, to account for the scatter in the stellar mass to halo mass relation.
-We treat separately the X-ray detected eFEDS clusters \citep{LiuAng2021arXiv210614518L} for which we have individual measurements of R$_{500c}$ \citep{Bahar2021arXiv211009534B}.
+For each GAMA galaxy, we infer its host halo mass and corresponding virial radius with the stellar-to-halo-mass relation from \citet{moster13}.
+If a galaxy lies within twice the virial radius of a galaxy of higher stellar mass, it is considered a satellite and is removed from the sample.
+The choice of two times the virial radius is a conservative one in order to account for the scatter in the stellar-mass to halo-mass relation.
+We treat the X-ray-detected eFEDS clusters \citep{LiuAng2021arXiv210614518L} separately, for which we have individual measurements of R$_{500c}$ \citep{Bahar2021arXiv211009534B}.
 For them, we only remove satellites falling within one virial radius, taken as R$_{500c}$/0.7.
-After this filtering, $\sim10\%$ of the galaxies are removed, and we obtain a sample of 35,521 central galaxies.
-Thanks to the high completeness ($\sim 98\%$) of the GAMA sample, the sample of central galaxies should be also highly complete.
+After this filtering, $\sim10\%$ of the galaxies are removed, and we obtain a sample of 35\,521 central galaxies.
+Thanks to the high completeness ($\sim 98\%$) of the GAMA sample, the sample of central galaxies should also be highly complete.
 We discuss limitations due to our sample definition in Sect. \ref{subsec:disc:projection}

-We use the reported stellar masses and specific star formation rates to create sub-samples of the galaxy population.
+We use the reported stellar masses and sSFRs to create subsamples of the galaxy population.
 In order to examine trends, we split the population into star-forming and quiescent galaxies assuming a boundary fixed at $\log_{10}(sSFR)=-11$ \citep[see discussion by ][]{Davies2019MNRAS.483.1881D, Thorne2021MNRAS.505..540T}.
 For this study, in which we stack around a large number of galaxies, the exact boundary definition should have a minor impact.
-Figure \ref{fig:GAMA:data} shows the distribution of galaxies in the redshift range of interest in the mass-sSFR plane.
+Figure \ref{fig:GAMA:data} shows the distribution of galaxies in the redshift range of interest in the mass--sSFR plane.

-To compare the star-forming and quiescent samples at fixed stellar mass, we first adopt a stellar mass selection to obtain two samples with the same mean stellar mass, different sSFR and a similar total number of galaxies.
-By taking objects within $10<\log_{10} M^*<11$ for the quiescent and $10.4<\log_{10} M^*<11$ for the star-forming galaxies, we obtain for both a mean stellar mass of $5\times10^{10}M_\odot$ with a set of 7,267 and 9,846 galaxies, respectively.
+To compare the star-forming and quiescent samples at fixed stellar mass, we first adopt a stellar mass selection to obtain two samples with the same mean stellar mass, different sSFR, and a similar total number of galaxies.
+By taking objects within $10<\log_{10} M^*<11$ for the quiescent and $10.4<\log_{10} M^*<11$ for the star-forming galaxies, we obtain a mean stellar mass of $5\times10^{10}M_\odot$ for both, with a set of 7\,267 and 9\,846 galaxies, respectively.